mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- Taking a more focused view of the activity here would be implementing a game design pattern - e.g. adding keys and doors pattern in this case.
 On the level of action, creating a graphical asset of a key and adding this to the level design.
 The operation would be the exporting the graphical asset as a suitable file format from graphical design tool and uploading it to the code authoring tool. -->

+The process of explaining this to her parent would be more time consuming.
+There may also be a power dynamic happening as well with the child enjoying showing proficiency without sharing the process perhaps as a performative demonstration agency or growing status within this community.

+We can explore this behaviour from the child's perspective using terms from Activity Theory.
+The process of exporting and importing has become an 'operation' for Ne through repeated practice.

 In this interaction the parent is focused on completing the action of creating a graphical asset of a hazard as part of the activity of adding the GDP of including a hazard into the game.
 We can see that the operation of changing pen colours on the graphical tool is one which the child has been able to translate into a effortless process whereas the parent is still consciously building her competency.